 they shall run and not be weary;

 God never suffers setbacks, and he helps those who do.
+Even youths.
 Human strength at its best inevitably fails.
-Only the promise of God can sustain human perseverance.
-Savoring God’s promise by faith until the time of fulfillment, we find endless supplies of fresh strength.
+Only the promise of God can sustain human perseverance. wait for the Lord.
+Savoring God’s promise by faith until the time of fulfillment. renew. we find endless supplies of fresh strength.

 The secret of living amid life’s difficulties is simple: trusting God in such a way that one can say, I can do all things through him who strengthens me.
 This does not mean God will bless whatever a person does; it must be read within the context of the letter, with its emphasis on obedience to God and service to God and others.

+My grace is sufficient.
 Paul says that God’s grace “is sufficient” (in the present tense), underscoring the ever-present availability and sufficiency of God’s grace, for Paul and for every believer, regardless of how critical one’s circumstances may be (cf. Rom.
-8:31–39). “my power is made perfect in weakness.”
+8:31–39). my power is made perfect in weakness.
 Paul was not allowed to speak about his heavenly revelations (2 Cor.
 12:4, 6) but he quotes Christ’s declaration (“My grace is sufficient”) to underscore that his earthly weaknesses (not his revelations) would be the platform for perfecting and demonstrating the Lord’s power.
 This is the main point of 2 Cor.
 12:1–13 and the foundation of Paul’s self-defense throughout 2 Corinthians.